Christmas Cookie Spectacular: A Sweet and Sparkly Guide

 Do you have visions of classic cookies dancing in your head?
 Make all your sugar plum dreams come true in a twinkling with these time-tested recipes.

+Wondering how to make homemade Christmas cookies?
+Start here.
 These traditional cut-out Christmas cookies are fun to decorate and sure to charm all who see them.
 The butter cookie dough comes together easily, and the royal icing is simple and can be customized to include your most merry holiday colors.
+Choose your favorite cookie cutters to create Christmas tree cookies or whatever shapes you like.
 If you're wondering how to decorate Christmas cookies, this Yummly guided video recipe shows you several easy techniques.

 These traditional ginger Christmas cookies are chewy and soft, but with a little holiday heat from the ginger and cloves.
 The white chocolate icing recipe and design are simple enough for beginner bakers — but they’ll look and taste like they came from a bakery.